-The disputed domain name <boohringeringelheimppetrebates.com> was registered on 17 January 2020 and redirects to a parking page with commercial links.
+The disputed domain names <booksingeringeimpetrebates.com> and <booksingeringelheimpetebates.com> were registered on 23 March 2020 and resolve to a parking page with commercial links.

-The Registrar confirmed that the Respondent is the current registrant of the disputed domain name and that the language of the registration agreement is English.
+The Registrar confirmed that the Respondent is the current registrant of the disputed domain names and that the language of the registration agreement for the disputed domain names is English.